Chandan-devs-tech/Hotelio/README.md

 # 🏨 Hotelio

 Hotelio is a luxurious hotel booking platform built using React, Vite, and TailwindCSS.
-It provides a user-friendly interface for booking and managing hotel stays with a sleek design and seamless navigation.
+It provi des a user-friendly interface for booking and managing hotel stays with a sleek design and seamless navigation.

 ## 🌐 Live Project